aiedward/xamarin-docs.zh-tw/docs/essentials/permissions.md

 public async Task<PermissionStatus> CheckAndRequestLocationPermission() {
     var status = await Permissions.CheckStatusAsync<Permissions.LocationWhenInUse>();

-    if (status != PermissionStatus.Granted)
+    if (status == PermissionStatus.Granted)
+        return status;

+    if (status == PermissionStatus.Denied && DeviceInfo.Platform == DevicePlatform.iOS)
     {
+        // Prompt the user to turn on in settings
+        // On iOS once a permission has been denied it may not be requested again from the application return status;
+    }

+    if (Permissions.ShouldShowRationale<Permissions.LocationWhenInUse>())
+    {
+        // Prompt the user with additional information as to why the permission is needed }

     status = await Permissions.RequestAsync<Permissions.LocationWhenInUse>();
-    }

-    // Additionally could prompt the user to turn on in settings

     return status;
 }